-I’m honored to provide this extraordinary group of individuals with the distinction of Outstanding Alumni during the 2017 Commencement Ceremony at Carnegie Hall.
-It’s extremely inspiring to watch former ICC students, and even my own classmates, go on to thrive in the hospitality industry.
-We acknowledge Julian Medina, Susanna Yoon, Hugh Mangum, Rhonda Crosson and Jhonel Faelnar for excellence in their respective fields and hope their stories inspire our new graduates to love what they do in any career path they follow.” – Erik Murnighan, President of the International Culinary Center.
+I’m honored to provide this exceptional group of individuals with the distinction of Outstanding Alumni during the 2018 Commencement Ceremony at Carnegie Hall.
+It’s so inspiring to watch former ICC students thrive and innovate in the hospitality industry.
+We acknowledge Chef Angie Mar, Anna Bolz, Steven Cook, and Aaron Babcock, for excellence in their fields and hope that their stories inspire our new graduates to love what they do and to prosper in whatever career path they follow.” – Erik Murnighan, President of the International Culinary Center

 EXCELLENCE IN CULINARY ARTS

 Chef Angie Mar, a native of Seattle, Washington, comes from a family of food lovers and restaurateurs.
 After graduating from our Culinary program in 2011, she went on to work in some of the toughest kitchens in New York, including the Spotted Pig, Marlow & Sons, Reynard, and Diner.
 In 2013, she took the helm of the West Village institution The Beatrice Inn, where she’s now the executive chef and owner.
 She has become known for working with whole animals and live fire, earning her a two-star review from the New York Times.
 She was Thrillist’s chef of the year in 2016, a Food & Wine Best New Chef in 2017.
 Read more & see her interview here.

 EXCELLENCE IN PASTRY ARTS